Ew1xX/Preparation-Of-Small-Data-In-Supramolecular-Chemistry-ML/README.md

 * 1st row in the set of 3 rows - MSE
 * 2nd row in the set of 3 rows - MAE
 * 3rd row in the set of 3 rows - RMSE

+# Datasets
+All datasets are numbered according to the given Notebooks